 Cook now.
 Pie Crust freezes well so make it ahead of time and in my experience piecrust is a pain to make from scratch.
-Go ahead and Google make-ahead Easter and see what you find.
+Go ahead and Google make-ahead Thanksgiving and see what you find.
 If you want to do homemade pies, opt for ones with Graham cracker crusts.

 Graham cracker crusts take minutes to make.
 I put crackers in a Ziploc bag.
 I poke two holes, so the bag doesn’t explode, and I crush them with the back of a spoon or the rolling pin.
 You melt butter, mix, and press it into the pie pan.
 Mix things up and add Nilla wafers.
 There are many recipes on the web.

 I try to be earth friendly so I hate creating waste.
 You could buy some recycled paper plates and recycled napkins.
 Many retailers carry disposable recyclable or biodegradable cutlery.
 I know it’s so hard to serve food on a paper plate because it’s not attractive.
 Even serving dessert on a paper plate you can cut down on your dishes.

 Don’t wait to go to the grocery store.
 The weekend before a holiday the stores are crowded.
 The day before it’s crowded even worse.
 If you like using Amazon Prime Now or some kind of delivery service take advantage.
 I suggest you check your fridge make sure you have forgotten nothing.
 There are fresh ingredients you may need at the last minute.

 Consider Googling strange hacks for cooking.
 There are odd ones out there.
 You can use the rinse cycle of your dishwasher to wash potatoes.